- How We Help

 BOLD Goal 3: Help People be Independent

-We know that what makes us healthy is more than just clinical care, genes and biology.
-Eighty percent of what makes an individual healthy is where one lives, works and plays.
+We know what makes us healthy is more than just clinical care, genes and biology.
+80% of what makes an individual healthy is where one lives, works and plays.
 There is an increased need for mental and behavioral health services in our community.
 This need intensifies when paired with the many barriers faced by individuals and families who are economically disadvantaged and underserved.

-For additional information on our strategy, please see the previous Notice of Funding Availability.
+For more information, please see the previous Notice of Funding Available.